 It’s ok to ask for and receive support

 Your loved ones want to see you succeed and can play an important role in helping you adjust to using a mobility aid.
 Involving them in the process is mutually beneficial–they will cheer you on and share your success as you rediscover your independence and freedom.

 When introducing your rollator to children, teach them that it is a tool to help with your mobility issues and that it is not a toy.
 Including them in the process of learning to use it will satisfy their curiosity and inspire respect for it.

-Lessons for indoor rollator use by Rollz physio
+Lessons for using a rollator indoors by Rollz’s physio

 These rollator-use lessons for every day indoor situations have been created by Rollz physiotherapist, Anne-Wil Siegmund.

-After being a physiotherapist in a group practice for ten years, she is now offering in-depth advice about mobility options as client and store consultant at Rollz.
+Having been a physiotherapist in a group practice for ten years, she is now offering in-depth advice about mobility options in her role as a client and sales consultant with Rollz.

 “Learning to use a rollator requires clear explanation, courage, regular practice, and a little bit of patience.”